 Why Timing Matters

 Game animals are not active around the clock.
-They cycle between periods of feeding, traveling, and resting, and these periods are tied to light, temperature, and safety.
+They cycle between periods of feeding, traveling, and resting, and these periods are tied to light, temperature, and safety - patterns that shape which hunting methods work best at each hour.
 A hunter who understands an animal’s daily routine can intercept it during its active windows instead of waiting through dead time.
 Hunting the right hours doesn’t just save effort, it dramatically increases your odds of an encounter.

 The Golden Window: Dawn